-Choosing a safe can be difficult with so many models and options from which to choose.
-We have developed a guide to help educate safe shoppers.
-Using this guide will help our customers make sense of the broad spectrum in sizes, security measures, and options.
+Choosing a safe can be difficult and confusing!
+The purpose of this guide is to help our customers make sense of the broad spectrum of available sizes, security measures, and options.

 Step 1: Size